dart-lang/test/doc/package_config.md

 ### `plain_names`

-This field restricts the tests run by the runner to those whose names contain the given strings.
+This field causes the runner to only run tests whose names contain the given strings.
 A test's name must contain *all* strings in `plain_names`, as well as matching all regular expressions in [`names`](#names), in order to be run.

 This is usually used in a [preset](#configuration-presets) to make it possible to quickly select a given set of tests.